If you fancy something a little different next time you’re eating out in Leeds, why not check out one of these rather unusual restaurants?

 When it comes to eating out in Leeds, Fazenda is a no brainer.
 Why?
 Five words – all you can eat steak.
 Before they set up shop in the city, it was a foreign concept, but now we can’t get enough of it as they bring a procession of top quality meats, served in traditional gaucho style.

-There are fifteen cuts for you to choose from of an evening, with the likes of picanha (cap of rump) and barriga de porco (belly pork) alongside more unusual options like coração de frango (chicken hearts).
-Turn your card to green when you’re ready for more – and don’t forget to load up your plate at the buffet bar.
+There are fifteen cuts for you to choose from on an evening, with picanha (cap of rump) and barriga de porco (belly pork) alongside more unusual options like coração de frango (chicken hearts).
+Turn your card to green when you’re ready for more and don’t forget to load up your plate at the buffet bar.
 You certainly won’t leave this cracking Leeds restaurant hungry.

 Fazenda, Waterman’s Place, 3 Wharf Approach, Granary Wharf, Leeds, West Yorkshire, LS1 4GL.

 5. Mans Market